quickwit-oss/quickwit/docs/internals/sorting.md

 ## Behavior

 Sorting is controlled by the `sort_by` query parameter.
 It accepts a comma separated list of fields to use for sorting.
-Sorting is Ascending by default.
+Sorting is Descending by default.
 The sorting order can be reversed by prefixing a field name with a hyphen `-`.
-The special value `_score` means sorting by score, with a sort that is then Descending by default (documents matching better goes first).
+The special value `_score` means sorting by score, it is also Descending by default.

 In case of equality between two documents, the GlobalDocId, composed of (SplitId, SegmentId, DocId) is used as a tie breaker.
 It is used to sort in the same order as the first field being sorted by.
-This means it is in Ascending order by default, except when the first field being sorted by is `_score` .
+This means it is in Descending order by default.
-// TODO or should it always be Ascending by default?
-I don't think it matters much, but would require some more special handling of `_score`.

-If a document doesn't have a value for a sorting field, that document is considered to go after any document which has a value, independantly of sort order.
+If a document doesn't have a value for a sorting field, that document is considered to go after any document which has a value, independently of sort order.
 That is, when sorting the value 1,2 and None, ascending sort would give `[1, 2, None]`, and descending sort would give `[2, 1, None]`.

-If a client does not request sorting, documents are sorted using (SplitId, SegmentId, DocId), on Ascending order.
+If a client does not request sorting, documents are sorted using (SplitId, SegmentId, DocId), on Descending order.
+In other words, everything happens as if documents were sorted by a constant value.
 // TODO we could also say "it's not sorted" and add a special `_doc_id` for that.
 See optimizations

 # Code